anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/DEMO1-MANUAL-CHANGE.md

 1. **Initial Status Check**: Verifies the VM exists and is in the correct initial state
 2. **Manual Change**: Patches the VM to change `runStrategy` from `Always` to `Halted`
 3. **Drift Detection**: Monitors ArgoCD application for drift detection
-4. **Self-Healing Verification**: Confirms ArgoCD automatically corrects the drift
+4. **Manual Sync Verification**: Confirms ArgoCD corrects the drift through manual sync
 5. **Final Validation**: Ensures the VM returns to the desired Git-defined state

 ## Environment Details